lorenzbr/pystandards/README.md

 # pystandards
-Collection of functions to retrieve data on technical standards
+Collection of functions to download data on technical standards